Corey Hart (baseball): High school career

-Prior to being drafted in the 11th round of the 2000 MLB Draft, Hart played for the Greenwood High School Gators in Bowling Green, Kentucky.
-Hart also played basketball for four years for the Gators for Coach Jason Couch.
-On the diamond, he played nearly every position, routinely in the middle infield and even pitching in relief for Coach Chris Decker.
+Hart played for the Greenwood High School Gators in Bowling Green, Kentucky.
+Hart also played basketball for four years for the Gators for coach Jason Couch and was recruited to be college basketball at University of Alabama at Birmingham.
+He regularly played shortstop on the baseball team.
 Hart's jersey is retired by Greenwood and hangs from the rafters in the school's gymnasium.

 Hart played American Legion Baseball and was named the program's Graduate of the Year for 2011.

 Minor league career

-Hart started his career in 2000 with the Rookie League Ogden Raptors, primarily playing at first base.
-He moved up to the single-A High Desert Mavericks and then the double-A Huntsville Stars by the 2002 season; defensive problems caused Hart to be moved to the outfield.
-Playing there, he moved up to the Class AAA Indianapolis Indians by 2004.
+The Milwaukee Brewers selected Hart in the 11th round of the 2000 MLB Draft.
+He started his career that summer with the rookie level Ogden Raptors, primarily playing at first base.
+He moved up to the Single-A High Desert Mavericks and then the Double-A Huntsville Stars by the 2002 season.
+He was selected for the All-Star Futures Game.
+He moved up to the Triple-A Indianapolis Indians in 2004.